zriyansh/signoz.io/blog/2022-05-27-celery-worker.md

 ---
-title: Celery worker tutorial with Flask & Redis
+title: Celery worker | Tutorial on how to set up with Flask & Redis
 slug: celery-worker
 date: 2022-05-27
 tags: [Tutorial]
 authors: [ezz]
 description: In this tutorial, learn how to implement a Celery worker with Flask and Redis.
-Celery is a task queue with a focus on real-time processing while also supporting task scheduling...
+Celery worker is a simple and reliable task queue with a focus on real-time processing while also supporting task scheduling...
 image: /img/blog/2022/05/celery_worker_cover.webp
 keywords:
   - celery worker